jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Property Tag:  The tag portion of a CAA Resource Record.

 Property Value:  The value portion of a CAA Resource Record.

-Public Key Infrastructure X.509 (PKIX):  Standards and specifications issued by the IETF that apply the X.509 certificate standards specified by the ITU to Internet applications as specified in
-   {{!RFC5280}} and related documents.

 Resource Record (RR):  A particular entry in the DNS including the owner name, class, type, time to live, and data, as defined in